Eligibility to Work in the UK

 For the majority of vacancies, Personnel will ensure that the individual who is to be offered an appointment provides the required documentation, and the checks will be carried out centrally by Personnel.

 Anyone directly employed by the University is legally required to have a check carried out.
 This would include anyone employed on an open ended/ permanent or fixed term contract but also those employed on short-term/ casual/hourly paid or part-time teaching contracts.
-Further information in relation to this process can be found by clicking this link.
+Read further information about this process.

 In the case of temporary workers engaged through an employment agency, the agency is the employer and is therefore responsible for carrying out the eligibility checks.

 List A documents show that the holder is either not subject to immigration control or has no restrictions on their stay in the UK.
 List B documents demonstrate that the person has been granted leave to enter or remain in the UK for a limited period of time.
-If an individual provides documents from List B you must also carry out follow-up checks at least once every 12 months and record the date on which the check was made.
+If an individual provides documents from List B you must also carry out follow-up checks at in line with requirements outlined on the guidance.

 You now need to take reasonable steps to satisfy yourself that the documents presented to you are valid, and appropriate for providing evidence that the person is entitled to work in the UK, this is achieved by performing right to work checks.
 You should also confirm that the person is the rightful holder of the documents.